 How Much Do Fruits and Vegetables Cost?

-USDA's Economic Research Service (ERS) has estimated average costs for over 150 fresh and processed fruits and vegetables, using 2013 and 2016 retail scanner data from Information Resources, Inc. (IRI).
-A selection of retail establishments across the United States provides IRI with weekly retail sales data (revenue and quantity).
+USDA's Economic Research Service (ERS) has estimated average costs for over 150 fresh and processed fruits and vegetables, using 2013, 2016, and 2020 retail scanner data from Circana (formerly Information Resources Inc. [IRI]).
+A selection of retail establishments across the United States provides Circana with weekly retail sales data (revenue and quantity).
 These retail establishments include grocery stores, supermarkets, supercenters, convenience stores, drug stores, and liquor stores.

-ERS estimated the average retail price of each product on a per-pound basis (or per-pint basis for juices).
-In order to estimate the cost of consuming each food, ERS researchers then adjusted retail quantities for the removal of inedible parts and cooking loss which occur prior to consumption.
+ERS estimated the average retail per-pound price of each product (per-pint for juices).
+To estimate the cost of consuming each food, ERS researchers then adjusted retail quantities for the removal of inedible parts and cooking loss which occur before eating.
 Costs to consume foods were then estimated per edible cup equivalent as defined in the Dietary Guidelines for Americans.
-ERS assumes sole responsibility for its assumptions and calculations using the IRI data.
+ERS assumes sole responsibility for its assumptions and calculations using the Circana data.

-An edible cup equivalent is the unit of measurement used by USDA and the Department of Health and Human Services to report fruit and vegetable consumption recommendations.
-This measure differs from other government data sets, such as the Bureau of Labor Statistics (BLS)’s Average Price Data set that reports prices for selected foods "as purchased."
-For example, BLS reports national average retail prices for apples and oranges on a dollars-per-pound basis.
-For most fruits and vegetables, a cup-equivalent is the edible portion that will fit into a 1-cup measuring cup; for raisins and other dried fruit, it is the edible portion that will fit into a 1/2 cup; and for leafy vegetables, 2 cups.
+An edible cup equivalent is the unit of measurement used by the U.S. Department of Agriculture and the Department of Health and Human Services to report fruit and vegetable consumption recommendations.
+This measure differs from other government data sets, such as the U.S. Department of Labor, Bureau of Labor Statistics (BLS)’s Average Price Data set that reports prices for selected foods "as purchased."
+For example, BLS reports national average dollars-per-pound retail prices for apples and oranges.
+For most fruits and vegetables, a cup equivalent is the edible portion that will fit into a 1-cup measuring cup; for raisins and other dried fruit, it is the edible portion that will fit into a 1/2-cup; and for leafy vegetables, 2 cups.

-This page contains documentation for the cost of fruits and vegetables as well as for a unique study of the costs and caloric impact of snack substitutions:
+This page contains documentation for the cost of fruits and vegetables as well as for a unique study of the costs and caloric effect of snack substitutions:

 - Selecting fruits and vegetables to price